VoxelForge/VoxelForge/README.md

 # Mineclonia
 An unofficial Minecraft-like game for Minetest.
-Fork of MineClone 2 with focus on stability and multiplayer performance.
+Fork of MineClone 2 with focus on stability, multiplayer performance and features.
 For information about migrating from MineClone 2 to Mineclonia, see [MIGRATING.md](./MIGRATING.md).

 Version: 0.83.1